masinan123/Gillespie-algorithm/README.md

 ## Usage

 ### Prerequisites
-To replicate the analysis, you will need:
+To replicate the paper, you will need:
 - R (version 4.0 or later)
 - The following R packages: `GillespieSSA`, `ggplot2`.